Tomaz612/SIEM-Honeypot-Sentinel-Lab/README.md

 ## Part 5.
 Log Enrichment and Finding Location Data

-- Observe the `SecurityEvent` logs in the Log Analytics Workspace
+- The `SecurityEvent` logs in the Log Analytics Workspace were analyzed.
-  - By default, logs only contain the source IP address (no geographic information)
+  - By default, logs only contain the source IP address, without any geographic context.

-- To enrich the logs, import an open-source GeoIP dataset:
+### 1️⃣ Download GeoIP dataset
+- An open-source GeoIP dataset was used to enrich the logs:
   - File: `components/geoip-summarized.csv`
-  - This dataset maps IP ranges to geographic locations
+  - This dataset maps IP ranges to geographic locations.

 ---

+### 2️⃣ Create a new watchlist

 - In Microsoft Sentinel:

   - Go to **Configuration → Watchlist**
   - Create a new watchlist with the following settings:
     - **Name/Alias:** `geoip`